 We'll do all we reasonably can to keep your account secure, and so must you.
-This includes not sharing your security details, keeping your security details and payment devices safe and telling us if you notice something doesn't seem right.
+This includes keeping your payment devices and security details safe and telling us if you notice something doesn't seem right.
 Make sure everyone with access to your account, such as additional card holders or Business Internet Banking users, does the same.
-We won't be responsible for any losses you suffer if you don't do this.

 We may cancel your card or suspend access to your account or services to protect you and us from unauthorised use.
-If you ask, we'll tell you when this will end if we can.
+If you ask, we'll tell you when this will end if we can